 Herbs like aloe vera , cucumber, green tea, amla, ginseng and cinnamon help in boosting skin elastin.
-Areca nut palm is also believed to have an excellent anti-elastase (pancreatic enzyme that breaks down elastin) activity.
+Areca nut palm is also believed to have an excellent anti-elastase (a pancreatic enzyme that breaks down elastin) activity.

 10. Exercise For Skin Elasticity

 Exercise improves the metabolism of your skin cells and makes you look younger.
-It boosts circulation and helps in keeping the skin firm.
-Whether you like walking, cycling, running or swimming, spare a few minutes in the day for a healthy skin and healthy body.
+It boosts blood circulation and helps in keeping the skin firm.
+Whether you like walking, cycling, running or swimming, spare a few minutes in the day for healthy skin and a healthy body.

 11. Gelatin / Collagen

 Collagen is another fibrous protein found in the skin that keeps your skin’s elasticity intact.
 Collagen supplements and collagen drinks are available in the market, which can restore skin elasticity .
 Gelatin is a dietary source of collagen.
 However, there isn’t enough evidence to prove collagen's ability in replenishing skin's elasticity.